US plans to move embassy to Jerusalem in May

 "What you'll see from the secretary is that we will do this at the pace of security, not at the pace of politics," Undersecretary for Public Diplomacy Steve Goldstein said at the time.

+Goldstein told CNN on Friday that Secretary of State Rex Tillerson signed off on a security plan Thursday for moving the embassy, clearing the final hurdle for the symbolic move.

+Tillerson told reporters on Friday that he is "fairly confident" the agency would be prepared for an opening in May.
+Asked specifically about whether the security infrastructure would be adequate in that time frame, he said, simply, "We'll be fine."

-On Friday, the Associated Press reported that the administration was considering a contribution from Republican donor Sheldon Adelson to help fund the new embassy.
-A person close to Adelson confirmed to CNN that the idea was floated and discussed, but officials had not determined whether accepting such a donation was legally possible.
+Earlier on Friday, the Associated Press reported that the administration was considering a contribution from Republican donor Sheldon Adelson to help fund the new embassy.
+A person close to Adelson confirmed to CNN that the idea was floated and discussed.

+Goldstein said State Department lawyers were looking at the legality of such a gift but Adelson has not made a formal request and no formal talks have taken place, suggesting nothing is imminent.

+"We are taking a look at it and will be looking at it for a period of time," Goldstein said.
-According to two senior State Department officials, there have not been any formal proposals submitted, and that the idea is the product of an informal conversation between Adelson and US ambassador to Israel David Friedman, in which Adelson made the offer.

-While agency lawyers are considering the matter, both officials said they didn't expect it to go anywhere.
+According to two senior State Department officials, the idea is the product of an informal conversation between Adelson and Friedman in which Adelson made the offer.
+Both officials said they didn't expect it to go anywhere.

-The decision to move the embassy was widely condemned by the international community over concerns the action would undermine the prospects for peace deal between Israelis and Palestinians.
+The decision to move the embassy was widely condemned by the international community over concerns the action would undermine the prospects for a peace deal between Israelis and Palestinians.

 Both Israel and the Palestinians claim Jerusalem as their historic capital.

-In December, the United Nations General Assembly voted overwhelmingly in favor of a non-binding resolution condemning the move.
+In December, the United Nations General Assembly voted overwhelmingly in favor of a nonbinding resolution condemning the move.

 But in a speech on Friday, Trump stood by his decision, which allowed him to follow through on a signature campaign promise.

-"We officially recognized Jerusalem as the capital of Israel," Trump said to prolonged applause from a friendly audience at the annual Conservative Political Action Committee event just outside Washington, DC.
+"We officially recognized Jerusalem as the capital of Israel," Trump said to prolonged applause from a friendly audience at the annual Conservative Political Action Conference just outside Washington, DC.